Start manufacturing AI with quality control, not predictive maintenance

 Sounds great.
 Problem is, when evaluating ai manufacturing applications, most companies chase predictive maintenance when quality control delivers results ten times faster.

 Here’s why that matters.
-Research from Acerta shows quality defects come from small miscalibrations and random events from well-functioning machines.
+The AI in manufacturing market hit over $34 billion in 2025 and is racing toward $155 billion by 2030.
+Most of that money chases predictive maintenance.
+But research from Acerta shows quality defects come from small miscalibrations and random events from well-functioning machines.
 Not failing equipment.
 Your machines work fine.
 Your products still have defects.

 Predictive maintenance solves tomorrow’s problem.
 Quality control fixes today’s revenue leak.